ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 the cost of matching is linear in the number of items to test.
 And a quoted expression (or the `_` equivalent) is a single item, whereas ( take charge) is 4 items.

-So the first rule will below will match faster than the second rule:
+So the first rule below will match faster than the second rule:

     u: ( "I love you today when" )